 One of the most popular iterations of the model right now is the 11 Cool Grey.
 Check our lookbook to see how to style the Air Jordan 11 Cool Grey.

 Another pair of Air Jordans to feature on the big screen, the Air Jordan IV starred in Spike Lee’s Do The Right Thing.

 What makes the IVs some of the best Jordans of all time?
-Lots of things but mostly the lacing support system, known as ‘wings’, which can be customized according to the wearer’s specific preferences.
+Lots of things but mostly the lacing support system, known as ‘wings’, that can be customized according to the wearer’s specific preferences.

-These were the first pair of Air Jordans with a global release, cementing the shoe’s superstar status.
+These were the first Air Jordans with a global release, cementing the shoe’s superstar status.
 The Pure Money all-white colorway, in particular, was one of the most popular Jordan shoes ever when it was released in 2006.

 (See also our lookbook on the trendiest way to style the Air Jordan 4.)

 Air Jordan VII: Released in 1992

 This was the first J to be released as part of the Jordan brand rather than Nike (hence the lack of exterior Nike branding and Air window).
 It can be seen to symbolize the start of MJ’s career as a businessman as well as being the world’s best basketball player.

 With these Air Jordan VII sneakers on, MJ repeated as an NBA champion, Finals MVP, and MVP, and helped the USA secure gold at the 1992 Barcelona summer games.
 The Black Infrared colorway, in particular, is one of the most popular Jordan shoes ever released.